rfresh2/XaeroPlus/README.md

 * Transparent obsidian roof.
 Useful for mapping 2b2t spawn.
 * Option to always view and create waypoints in the Overworld when in Nether.
 * GUI on WorldMap to pan the map to user entered coordinates.
+* Waypoints GUI:
+  * Search
   * Display distance to waypoints on Waypoints GUI
   * Always sort enabled waypoints before disabled waypoints
   * GUI button to enable/disable all waypoints
 * Minecraft world always renders in background while in a Xaero GUI (for client travel mods compatibility)
 * WorldMap 1.30.0 added cave data saving and rendering.
 There is a config on by default in XaeroPlus that changes how the nether is rendered with cave mode off to be as it was previously.
   * This removes the need to manually move existing world data files.
 But without XaeroPlus you will need to fix this manually.